 - Limit allocation of 1.8mL sodium citrate (light blue top) tubes for difficult blood collections.

-The FDA also recommends health care and laboratory facilities develop and implement the above strategies to minimize the use of these tubes and maintain the quality and safety of care for patients for whom such testing is medically necessary.
+The FDA also recommends health care and laboratory facilities develop and implement the above strategies to minimize the use of these tubes and maintain the quality and safety of care for patients for whom testing is medically necessary.

 The FDA continues to monitor the current situation to help ensure that coagulation testing remains available for patients for whom such testing is medically necessary.
 The FDA will inform the public if significant new information becomes available.